-The Board has adopted a Board Tenure and Renewal Policy (the "Policy") to ensure ongoing Board renewal, sustain Board performance and add expertise.
+The Board has adopted a Board Tenure and Renewal Policy (the "Policy").
 According to the Policy, directors may serve until the earlier of when they turn 70 years of age or they have served 15 years.
 However, all directors will be allowed to serve for at least five years, regardless of their age, subject to annual review by the Board.
 The Policy allows for the Board to recommend any director for re-election after age 70 or the expiry of the 15 year term, in exceptional circumstances or to further the best interests of the Corporation.